Click2Buy/vue-pivot-table/README.md

 `npm install --save @marketconnect/vue-pivot-table`

-## Usage
+## Components

-This project includes 2 components:
+This project provides 2 components:
-- `PivotTable`: a component to create an aggregation table from data + row/column settings
+- `Pivot`: aggregation table with drag & drop user interface to configure rows/columns
-- `Pivot` : a `PivotTable` wrapper with drag & drop user interface to set rows/columns
+- `PivotTable`: aggregation table only

-While the `Pivot` component provides the full experience, the `PivotTable` can be used standalone.
+While the `Pivot` component provides the full experience, the `PivotTable` can be used standalone if you need only a table.

 ## Browser